 photo: Carrie Uffindell

 17. Will your little one celebrate a birthday this summer or fall?
-Take the party outside at one of these five local venues.
+Take the party outside at one of these six local venues.

 20. Put down the iPad and video game controllers.
 We’ve found four scenic places to fly a kite for some good old fashioned fun.